Skip To Content

 There are two main types of time-of-use tariffs: static and dynamic.

-- A dynamic time-of-use tariff offers a different price per unit of energy depending on the time of day.
-The times and rates can change from day to day.
+• A dynamic time-of-use tariff offers a different price per unit of energy depending on the time of day.
 For example, the price may depend on the amount of wind power that is predicted for a particular time.

 Consumers could choose to use power-hungry appliances like tumble driers, ovens, dishwashers, and immersion heaters before or after the DFS event.
 Reducing electricity usage during the event, for example by using a microwave instead of an electric oven, would also help.
 In return, people with smart meters who participate, get paid or receive other rewards depending on the terms set by your supplier.
 This includes households and businesses.